-- 2. Enable or disable the SSL status in the SSL Status field. - 3.
-Click Apply The SSL status is defined, and the device is updated.
+2. Enable or disable the SSL status in the SSL Status field.

 Configuring Secure Shell Security

 Secure Shell permits network users to securely login to the network from a remote location over an insecure network.
 SSH a secure login to remote host computers, a safe method of executing commands on a remote end node, and will provide secure encrypted and authenticated communication between two non-trusted hosts.
 SSH, with its array of unmatched security features is an essential tool in today's networking environment.
 It is a powerful guardian against numerous existing security hazards that now threaten network communications.